 A smart meter is an electronic device that records consumption of electricity, gas or water and communicates that information for monitoring and billing.
 Smart meters send meter readings to the utility company automatically.
 They also come with in-home displays, which give users real-time feedback on their energy or water usage and what it is costing.

-The objective of European Commission Mandate M/441 was the creation of European standards to enable the interoperability of utility meters to improve customers’ awareness of their actual consumption.
+The EC mandated the 3 European Standards Organizations (ESOs) to develop and open architecture for utility meters involving communication protocols enabling interoperability (smart metering).
+This was foreseen as requiring European Standards to enable the interoperability of utility meters to improve customers’ awareness of their actual consumption.

 - Privacy and Security approach – part I

 The Report describes an approach to define privacy and security requirements for Smart Metering and the status of work carried out by CEN, CENELEC and ETSI on incorporation of security mechanisms to the standards

 - Privacy and Security approach – part II

 The document describes a repository of requirements applicable in different Member States and compares approaches on security certification schemes for Smart Metering.

 - Privacy and Security approach – part III